 The cultural attractions in Evora are much more than just traces of the past, although places such as the Colégio do Espírito Santo in the University of Evora or the “Fresco Route” (which shows us the baroque period of Evora) are, on their own, invitations you just can’t say no to.

-In the past years, more and more museums and other points of interest on a cultural level were born in Evora, making this city in Alentejo an amazing place to visit even in hot, cold or rainy weather.
+In the past years, more and more Evora museums and other points of interest on a cultural level were born, making this city in Alentejo an amazing place to visit even in hot, cold or rainy weather.

 Buildings like the beautiful Teatro Garcia de Resende (Garcia de Resende Theatre and a few others all over Evora host events related with the arts; theatre, puppets, painting, short films,… The Conservatório Regional de Évora (Regional Conservatory of Music in Evora), Eborae Música, frequently organises classical music shows.